-- Licensing boards/agencies generally will not review or approve out-of-state programs. - Up to each institution to understand if programs meet educational requirements in states where enrolling, recruiting, and advertising. - Work is time consuming, labor intensive and requires certain level of experience.
+- Licensing boards/agencies generally will not review or approve out-of-state programs. - Up to each institution to understand if programs meet educational requirements in states where enrolling, recruiting, and advertising. - Requires research of educational requirements and comparison of each program. - Work is time consuming, labor intensive and requires certain level of experience.